zhoumanPKU/CoreAtt/README.md

-# Attending to the Core: Main-Task-Centric Target Learning via Core-Task Attention in Recommendation
+# Attending to the Core: Core-Task Attention for Recommendation
 ## Setup the Environment

 We recommend using Python 3.8+.Run the following commands to install dependencies: